btasker/influxdb_enterprise_grafana_dashboard/README.md

 ### Pre-Requisites

-- An InfluxDB Enterprise cluster (some stats will work with OSS)
+- An InfluxDB Enterprise cluster (some stats will also work with OSS)
 - An InfluxDB OSS deployment
 - A Grafana deployment